Dual Credit Overview and Requirements:

 Apply to Galveston College via GoApplyTexas

 Submit an official high school transcript to our Admissions Office.
-You can bring it and drop it off or email it to email@example.com
+You can bring it and drop it off in the Moody Lobby at GC, or send electronically through your High School Registrar's office.

 Alisha McCracken started her academic journey at San Jacinto College where she earned her Associates degree in General Studies.
 Next, she earned her Bachelor’s degree in Psychology at the University of Houston-Clear Lake.
 After earning her Bachelors’ degree, she began working full time at the University of Houston where she developed a passion for working with undergraduate students.
 She then decided she wanted to obtain a Master’s degree in higher education and she did just that at Drexel University.